- qctrlvisualizer.plot_cost_histories(cost_histories, labels=None, y_axis_log=False, initial_iteration=1, *, figure=None)

 cost_histories = [[0.1, 0.05, 0.02], [0.23, 0.2, 0.14, 0.1, 0.04, 0.015]]).

-labels (list[str], optional) – The labels corresponding to the individual cost histories in cost_histories.
+labels (list[str] or None, optional) – The labels corresponding to the individual cost histories in cost_histories.
 If you provide this, it must be the same length as cost_histories.

 y_axis_log (bool, optional) – Whether the y-axis is log-scale.
 Defaults to False.